-The University of Tennessee emphasizes excellence in teaching, and in support of that commitment, TLI is launching a new initiative to encourage and support faculty and graduate student work on higher-education-focused scholarship of teaching and learning (SoTL).
+The University of Tennessee emphasizes excellence in teaching, and in support of that commitment, TLI also helps faculty and graduate students advance higher-education-focused scholarship of teaching and learning (SoTL).
 In addition to supporting the use of innovative and evidence-based teaching practices, we want to encourage rigorous inquiry into the effectiveness of innovative approaches to teaching, and the nature of the teaching and learning experience at UT.

 TLI’s SoTL Philosophy